dwleonhardt/js-fundamentals/README.md

 1. Read the instructions for each puzzle.
 1. Solve the puzzle by writing JavaScript.

-To test your puzzle's solution:
+Once it's ready, test your solution.

 1. Tab over to the browser with `Command + Tab`.
 1. Refresh the browser with `Command + R`.
 1. Scroll to the puzzle's test and see if it's still red.
 1. Once the test is green, you've solved the puzzle.

-Check your work after every small change.
 You can see how each test invokes the puzzle's function by clicking on the test description.

 ![](images/invoked.png)

 ### Wrestle with it

 You may encounter challenges that seem confusing or impossible.
-Don't fret!
+Don't despair!
 This exercise is designed to challenge you.
-Resist the urge to just copy-paste code from your classmates, but definitely ask for help and talk to your peers.
+Resist the urge to just copy-and-paste code from your classmates, but definitely ask for help and talk to your peers.

-### What success looks like

 When you're done with the main assignment, your page should look like this.
-Green check marks next to each exercise means all tests are passing.
+Green check marks next to each test means the entire test suite is passing.

 ![](images/passing.png)

 ### Bonus

-Want more?
-There's a whole 'nother test suite just waiting for you!
+Looking for more challenge?
+Well, there's a whole set of bonus puzzles just waiting to be solved!

 1. Open the `part1/bonus.html` file in your web browser.
 1. Open the `part1/bonus.js` file in your text editor.